 - to help them analyze the (possible) causes and communicate them intelligibly.
 Preferably in consultation with other disciplines.
 Years of observation convinced me that the only way to look at human posture is 3-D !!
 In the early nineties I introduced my 3-D posture scheme:

-With my book Regulation therapy from the foot (Regulatietherapie vanuit de voet, Peter Oomens, Tijdstroom, 1991) I have introduced the quadrant theory.
+With my book Regulation therapy from the foot (Regulatietherapie vanuit de voet, Peter Oomens, Tijdstroom, 1991) I have introduced the posture quadrant theory.

 ‘Podo professionals’ talk about the same foot, often from a different point of view.
 Podiatrists, physical therapists, physicians, Shiatsu therapists, they all have their own theories how to examine and treat podologic disorders.